Evolutionary Retrofitting: Related work

 \subsubsection{Test-Time Training / Adaptation}

-Whereas fine tuning and transfer learning generally pertain to supervised learning, in that they require labeled examples of the possibly new task, there are many real world situations where such labels are not available.
-A large body of work has been devoted to such contexts, in particular to handle the case of distribution shift between training and testing times, pertaining to {\em unsupervised domain adaptation}.
+Whereas fine-tuning and transfer learning pertain to supervised learning in that they require labeled examples of the new task, there are many real-world situations where such labels are not available.
+A large body of work has been devoted to such contexts, in particular, to handle the case of distribution shift between training and testing times, pertaining to {\em unsupervised domain adaptation}.
 A survey and discussion of several of such approaches is given in~\cite{efficientTTA2022}.

-A first line of research assigns some labels to the unlabeled test data, and performs some {\em test time training}.
+A first line of research assigns some labels to the unlabeled test data and performs some {\em test time training}.
 Such labels can be self-supervision labels, e.g., the number of \ang{90} rotations in images \cite{TTTseminalICML2020} and the upper layers of the pre-trained model are gradually modified by standard backprop; or one can use some pseudo-labels obtained from a copy of the pre-trained model that is gradually updated \cite{contrastiveTTA2022}.
-In both cases, however, the size of the \hp{} that are modified is rather big (a large fraction of the original model), and the \al{} must be some usual supervised training loss, hence differentiable.
+However, in both cases, the size of the \hp{} is rather large (a large fraction of the original model), and the \al{} must be some usual supervised training loss, hence differentiable.

-On the other hand, {\em test-time adaptation~(TTA)}, as proposed by \citet{TENT2021}, and further refined by, e.g., \citet{efficientTTA2022,stableTTA2023}, performs some generic entropy minimization, and only optimizes some affine transformation parameters of the normalization layers of the original deep network, in order to fully preserve the pre-trained model.
-TTA \hp{} are hence very small, a feature shared with AfterLearnER.
+On the other hand, {\em test-time adaptation~(TTA)}, as proposed by \citet{TENT2021}, and further refined by, e.g., \citet{efficientTTA2022,stableTTA2023}, performs some generic entropy minimization, and only optimizes some affine transformation parameters of the normalization layers of the original deep network, in order to fully preserve the pre-trained model. \change{The} TTA \hp{} is hence very small, a feature shared with AfterLearnER.
 However, the entropy minimization is gradient-based, and the \al{} is limited to the chosen entropy \textemdash{} or possibly another differentiable loss \cite{conjugatePseudoLabelsTTA2022}.

-The main advantage of AfterLearnER compared to test-time adaptation remains the possible use of non-differentiable \al{}, together with the small compute needed in most cases (see \cref{sec:experiments}).
+The main advantage of AfterLearnER compared to test-time adaptation remains the possible use of non-differentiable \al{}, together with, in most cases, the small amount of data needed and the small compute needed (see \cref{sec:experiments}).